Multi2Sim/multi2sim/doc/coding-guidelines/coding-guidelines.md

 ###
 All symbol names should be representative of their conceptual meaning, avoiding short generic symbols such as `x` or `var`.
 Exceptions are typical looping variables (`i`, `j`, ...).
+If possible, loop variables should also be replaced with meaningful variables that reflects the functionality of the loop such as row_id and column_id instead of i and j within a matrix. .

 ###